melanietosik/melanietosik/README.md

 ### 👋 Hi, I'm Melanie

-I'm an experienced data scientist / ML engineer based in New York.
+I'm an experienced data scientist / ML engineer based in Queens, New York.

 I currently work on building personalized ranking and recommendation systems at Grubhub.